mcb5637/BTX_CAC_Compatibility/README.md

 	- Shooting at something you cannot see (but your ally can) is considered Indirect Fire, and in turn will be blocked if the target is covered by ECM
 	- You only get an accuracy penalty for Indirect Fire if you have to shoot over obstacles to hit your target (if it was considered Indirect Fire by the old rules)
 - Mechs:
-	- Goliath GOL-1H (quad, SL, no advanced tech) (low chance everywhere, TODO store on Stewart)
+	- Goliath GOL-1H (quad, SLDF/SW) (low chance everywhere, factory Stewart)
-	- Goliath GOL-3M (quad, helmcore) (marik after 3047, TODO store Stewart after 3047)
+	- Goliath GOL-3M (quad, HC) (marik after 3047, factory Stewart after 3048)
 	- Helepolis HEP-3H (sniper arty, SLDF) (comstar/snords) (TODO icon, heat?)

  - TODO: edit texts